teyckmans/ui-rig/README.md

 It had a [VirtualDOM](https://github.com/snabbdom/snabbdom) and command support for a REST call.
 It even behaved in a stable fashion.

-## Example
+## Examples
-In the examples directory of this repository there is currently one example called demo.
+In the [examples repository](https://github.com/teyckmans/ui-rig-examples) there is currently one example called [demo](https://github.com/teyckmans/ui-rig-examples/tree/master/demo).
 The demo application shows how to use this library.

 ## State